Maven-Building-LLMS-into-Production/Cicero-LLM-Synthesizer/README.md

 The output CSV file is placed in `src/utils/gpt35_summaries/df_embed_out.csv` The pre-generated summaries for all articles are in `df_embed_out2.csv` in the same directory.

+For an example of a focussed summary, please see `src/focused_summary_example.py`.

 This app